Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks first in MLB with a collective 9.7 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks third in the league.

-- The Blue Jays' 3.83 team ERA ranks eighth among all MLB pitching staffs.
+- The Blue Jays' 3.81 team ERA ranks sixth across all league pitching staffs.

-- Blue Jays pitchers combine to give up 118 total home runs at a rate of 1.3 per game (to rank 23rd in the league).
+- Kikuchi (7-3) gets the starting nod for the Blue Jays in his 19th start of the season.
+He has a 4.24 ERA in 93 1/3 innings pitched, with 96 strikeouts.

-- The right-hander last pitched on Saturday against the Detroit Tigers, when he went six innings, allowing two earned runs while giving up five hits.
+- The left-hander last appeared on Friday, July 7 against the Chicago White Sox, when he tossed five innings, allowing four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.